SharePoint/sp-dev-docs/docs/sp-add-ins/update-add-in-web-components-in-sharepoint.md

+---
+title: Update add-in web components in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Update add-in web components in SharePoint
 Update pages, lists, content types, and other add-in web components in a SharePoint Add-in.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 ## Prerequisites for updating the add-in web components
 <a name="Prerequisites"> </a>

-Be familiar with  [Update SharePoint Add-ins](update-sharepoint-add-ins) and the prerequisites and core concepts included in it.
+Be familiar with  [Update SharePoint Add-ins](update-sharepoint-add-ins.md) and the prerequisites and core concepts included in it.

-This topic assumes that you have developed and tested the latest version of the add-in as described in the  [Create and debug the new version as if it were a brand new add-in](update-sharepoint-add-ins#DebugFirst).
+This topic assumes that you have developed and tested the latest version of the add-in as described in the  [Create and debug the new version as if it were a brand new add-in](update-sharepoint-add-ins.md#DebugFirst).